scrapy-plugins/scrapy-playwright/README.md

 Specify a value for the `PLAYWRIGHT_MAX_CONTEXTS` setting to limit the amount of concurent contexts.
-Use with caution: it's possible to block the whole crawl if contexts are not closed after they are no longer used (refer to the above section to dinamically close contexts).
+Use with caution: it's possible to block the whole crawl if contexts are not closed after they are no longer used (refer to [this section](#closing-contexts-while-crawling) to dinamically close contexts).
 Make sure to define an errback to still close contexts even if there are errors.

 ## Proxy support